missionpinball/mpf-docs/index.rst

 Mission Pinball Framework |version| documentation
 =================================================

-Everything you need to know about the Mission Pinball Framework.
+Everything you need to know about the `Mission Pinball Framework <http://missionpinball.org>`_.

 .. important::